-On the other hand, examining the annual report of the ten regulated banks provided evidence of implementation of ERM based self-regulation at the firm level.
-All the banks under scrutiny were provided risk management reports in the annual report along with disclosures regarding compliance with the BB's risk management guideline and circulars, risk governance, management framework, risk management committee at board level and management level with photographs, the number of the meeting of the risk committees, establishment of a dedicated department for risk management, role and responsibilities of the risk management department, organogram of the RMD and CRO, preparation and submission of risk appetite statement, comprehensive monthly and management reports, stress testing report, ICAAP report and many more.
+Besides, the BB introduced for the first time a "comprehensive risk rating" in 2015 for each bank on a halfyearly basis based on the risk reports (i.e. RAS, CRMR, MRMR) and other documents (i.e. stress testing report, meeting minutes, other compliance reports) during the SRP-SREP dialogue on the basis of quantitative and qualitative judgment.
+If any bank fails to produce their own ICAAP report backed by proper evidence and rigorous review regarding risk management, the SREP Team of BB applies their Further analysis revealed that Enterprise Data Warehouse (EDW) and Foreign Exchange Monitoring On the other hand, examining the annual report of the ten regulated banks provided evidence of implementation of ERM based self-regulation at the firm level.
+All the banks under scrutiny were provided risk management reports in the annual report along with disclosures regarding compliance with the BB's risk management guideline and circulars, risk governance, risk management framework, risk management committee at board level and management level with photographs, the number of the meeting of the risk committees, establishment of a dedicated department for risk management, role and responsibilities of the risk management department, organogram of the RMD and CRO, preparation and submission of risk appetite statement, comprehensive and monthly risk management reports, stress testing report, ICAAP report and many more.
 Non-compliance with regulation might attract physical inspection, punishment, and sanction, including non-approval for dividend payment, opening a new branch, and getting an authorized dealership for foreign transactions.